THE ASSIGNMENT: Answer this question - who would win in a fight, a pirate or an orange?

 Sirrush from Aberdeen: Oranges, of course.
 All they need to do is not get on a pirate's ship, and hey! all the pirates die a slow and painful death.
 They used this method for years, until someone caught on and started holding their babies hostage and forcing their presence on the ship, and then, like the cannibals those pirates are, ate all the parent oranges while the children were forced to watch.

 Kevin in Aberdeen: The more important question is why they would be fighting.
 Pirates eat oranges to fend off scurvy.
 And since you are what you eat, pirates are oranges.
-Let us celebrate this union of oranges and pirates, or as they shall now be known: Ornates.
-Ornates – An excellent source of Vitamin Arrrrr.

 Alex in Aberdeen: This question is central to the 17th century analog of rock-paper-scissors, namely, pirate-scurvy-orange.
 In this version of the classic game, scurvy kills pirate, orange cures scurvy, and pirate eats orange.
 In this game, orange is represented by a fist, pirate is a hook made with the first two fingers, and scurvy is signified by pulling a tooth out of your mouth.
 Needless to say, only the most advanced and dedicated players ever used scurvy, so pirate managed to win most matches.

-: Oranges, being a plant species, have been established on the Earth and have had time to adapt to ever-changing conditions long before the human species even existed, let alone pirates.
+Arun in Basking Ridge, NJ: Oranges, being a plant species, have been established on the Earth and have had time to adapt to ever-changing conditions long before the human species even existed, let alone pirates.
 Any damage a pirate could do to an orange would simply be accounted for in a survival-of-the-fittest theory, in which the orange most suited for survival against the pirate would survive, and would then multiply to make the entire species pirate-proof.

 Jeremy in Aberdeen: Pirate stabs orange multiple times, and then eats it.